DakTheProgrammer/3013-ALG-Wilson/Assignments/H03/README.md

 search algorithm?

 - **Answer**: 9
+- **Reason**:
-- **Reason**: logic - you would continue to cut the array in half until you get to a point when you half 3 giving you a single element which is your 8th time then if that isnt your number then there is a 9th comparison.<br>math - log(1023) = 9.99 meaning that you would only need to compare 9 times due to truncation.
+    - logic - you would continue to cut the array in half until you get to a point when you half 3 giving you a single element which is your 8th time then if that isnt your number then there is a 9th comparison.
+    - math - log(1023) = 9.99 meaning that you would only need to compare 9 times due to truncation.

 ----------------------------------------------------------------------------------------------------------------------------------